About

 6

-I am open to share my knowledge, experiences and encourage others to adopt environmentally friendly habits in their everyday lives.
+17. I am open to sharing my knowledge, experiences, and encourage others to adopt environmentally friendly habits in their everyday lives.
 (Skill)

 1: I have nothing or do not want to share anything with others about environmentally friendly habits.